 - Besides at point of entry of the request, you should improve these documents (we also call them specifications) when data processing activities change or when there are questions about them.

 What are some things to remember regarding a data processing catalog?

 A good thing to remember is that a used and updated data processing catalog spawns and improves other data governance related content such as business glossary definitions, reference data lists, data lineage and data quality rules.
 Link documents together when applicable and mention the relationship between them.
 The linking of documents and the sharing of information with consumers makes these documents more beneficial to the organization.
 You want to help people.
 You want them to find information easily.
 You want to make it easy for them to submit data requests of all types.

 In conclusion, expand your report catalog to include all types of data processing items.
 Keep adding to this data processing catalog with new requests and keep improving the documents in the catalog so that they can be used by others easily.
 The Data Cookbook solution by IData has a catalog so that this data processing information can be stored and easily found by users.
+Additional resources about a data processing or report catalog can be found here.
 We hope that this blog post was beneficial to you and your organization.

 IData has a solution, the Data Cookbook, that can aid the employees and the organization in its data governance, data intelligence, data stewardship and data quality initiatives.
 IData also has experts that can assist with data governance, reporting, integration and other technology services on an as needed basis.
 Feel free to contact us and let us know how we can assist.

 Photo Credit: StockSnap_3LTVJMIIKW_ManonRock_ExpandDataCatalog_BP #B1164